-The Interbranch Commission was established by the three branches of Pennsylvania government to implement the findings and recommendations of the 2003 Final Report by the Pennsylvania Supreme Court Committee on Racial and Gender Bias in the Justice System; investigate new initiatives that may not have been addressed by that Report; suggest ways to reduce bias in all three branches of government and the legal profession; and increase public confidence in Pennsylvania government.
-Since its inception, the Interbranch Commission has focused on improving access to justice for all Pennsylvanians, regardless of socioeconomic status.
-To that end, we submitted comments on the Rules Committee's proposals in 2018 and 2019, which aimed to address the incarceration of possibly indigent individuals for failure to pay case assessments in summary cases.
-Additionally, in January 2023, we submitted a joint letter with
+The Commission was established by the three branches of Pennsylvania government to implement the findings and recommendations of the 2003 Final Report by the Pennsylvania Supreme Court Committee on Racial and Gender Bias in the Justice System;1 investigate new initiatives that may not have been addressed by that Report; suggest ways to reduce bias in all three branches of government and the legal profession; and increase public confidence in Pennsylvania government.
+Since its inception, PCFJ has focused on improving access to justice for all Pennsylvanians, regardless of socioeconomic status.
+To that end, we submitted comments on the Rules Committee's proposals in 2018, 2019, and 2024 that aimed to address the incarceration of possibly indigent individuals for failure to pay case assessments in summary cases.
+Additionally, in January 2023, we submitted a joint letter with Pennsylvanians for Modern Courts ("PMC") to the Rules Committee, proposing our own amendments to the Criminal Procedural Rules consistent with the aspirations and requirements of Act 163.

-&lt;sup>1 See Final Report of the Pennsylvania Supreme Court Committee on Racial and Gender Bias in the Justice System, available at https://pa-interbranchcommission.com/wp-content/uploads/2022/01/FinalReport.pdf.
+1 See Final Report of the Pennsylvania Supreme Court Committee on Racial and Gender Bias in the Justice System, available at https://pa-interbranchcommission.com/wp-content/uploads/2022/01/FinalReport.pdf.